This is it: your big enterprise sales pitch. You’ve spent hours crafting the slickest, most polished sales deck the world has ever seen.

 All of the time and effort you put in — and all the money your company spent to get you out there — just went down the drain.
 You lost a major opportunity for good, and all because you didn’t do the one most important thing when prepping a pitch: your homework.

 With so much competition out there, and buyers who seem to have less time than ever to dedicate to your pitch, a more nuanced approach to information gathering is crucial.
 How else to cut through the noise and target your message?
-In the latest installment of our playbook series, our team of Emissaries — made up of marketing buyers from some of the world’s biggest companies — shared some insights on what you should be looking for, why Googling alone isn’t enough, and how you can use insider knowledge to build a more effective sales pitch.
+In the latest installment of our playbook series, our team of Emissaries — made up of marketing buyers from some of the world’s biggest companies — shared some insights on what you should be looking for, why Googling alone isn’t enough, and how you can use insider knowledge to build a more effective market research sales pitch.

 The basics are still the best place to start.